-- Undocumented drivers would need to pass a written and driving test to obtain a license, ensuring all drivers are certified to drive. - Licenses for undocumented immigrants means fewer accidents.
-Issuing licenses to undocumented immigrants led to a 9% decrease in hit-and-runs in Connecticut and a 7-10% decrease in California. - With licenses, undocumented drivers will also be required to purchase auto insurance.
-After passing laws that allow undocumented drivers access to licenses, New Mexico saw its rate of uninsured drivers drop by 24%.
-Utah saw a similar drop of 20%.
+- Minnesotans without immigration status would need to pass a written and driving test to obtain a license, ensuring all drivers are certified to drive. - Driver's licenses for all means fewer accidents.
+Issuing licenses to immigrants without immigration status led to a 9% decrease in hit-and-runs in Connecticut and a 7-10% decrease in California. - With licenses, undocumented drivers will also be required to purchase auto insurance.
+After passing laws that allow undocumented drivers access to licenses, Utah and New Mexico both say significant drops in their rates of uninsured drivers.